 Various unconscious and largely unremembered behaviors can occur during sleep in children and adults.

 Just before falling asleep, almost all people occasionally experience brief, involuntary jerks of the arms or the entire body.
 Occasionally, the legs jerk.
 Some people also experience sleep paralysis (attempting but being unable to move) or brief fleeting images or thoughts when they are just falling asleep or awakening.
 People may clench or grind their teeth or have nightmares.

 These frightening episodes result in sitting up, screaming, and flailing about.
 The eyes are wide open, and the heart races.
 People appear very frightened.
-Episodes usually occur during nonrapid eye movement (non-REM) stages of sleep, typically in the first few hours of the night.
+Episodes usually occur when people are partially aroused or when they just awakened from the deepest stage of nonrapid eye movement (NREM) sleep, typically during the first few hours of the night.

 Night terrors differ from nightmares and may lead to sleepwalking.

 Night terrors are more common among children.
 Children should not be awakened because doing so makes them even more frightened.
 Although children appear highly distressed, they have no memory for the events or mental images after awakening and do not have psychologic problems as a result of these behaviors.
 Parents need not be overly distressed.
 Children usually stop having episodes when they become older.

 Episodes in adults are often associated with psychologic problems or alcohol use disorder.